-Let me start off by clearly saying that no two islands are ever the same!
-The exotic cultures that developed in relative isolation on islands so uniquely sculpted by nature – mean that every island has its own personality.
-Think of the Pacific islands as one large family: no two siblings are completely the same.
-Here’s my personal list of the best South Pacific islands, and though I have met a few travel junkies out on a quest to visit every country on the planet, I wouldn’t recommend trying to squeeze as many stops as possible in one short visit.
+Let me start by clearly saying that no two islands are ever the same!
+The exotic cultures that developed in relative isolation on islands so uniquely sculpted by nature – meaning that every island has its personality.
+Think of the Pacific islands as one large family: no two siblings are entirely alike.
+Here’s my personal list of the best South Pacific islands, and though I have met a few travel “junkies” out on a quest to visit every country on the planet, I wouldn’t recommend trying to squeeze as many stops as possible in one short visit.
 Here’s what I do recommend:

 Here’s an overview of a few popular destinations starting from east to west:

 New Caledonia: a very expensive-to-visit French Overseas Territory.
-Its main island is home to a proper city, excellent water sports and plenty of space for road trips and hikes.
+Its main island is home to a proper city, excellent water sports, and plenty of space for road trips and hikes.
 A short trip from the main island brings you to Ile de Pins – an absolute beauty.
-New Caledonia is not the most popular South Pacific destination, mostly frequented by French visitors.
+New Caledonia is not the most popular South Pacific destination, frequented mainly by French visitors.

 Vanuatu: a charming and diverse destination that’s easily accessed from Australia.
-Vanuatu is little developed and its people are among of the friendliest you’ll ever meet.
+Vanuatu is little developed, and its people are among the friendliest you’ll ever meet.
 While getting around the islands is costly, each is a world of its own.
-Vanuatu is great for families, wreck diving and WWII relics, cultural discovery (the tribes of Tanna or the Land Divers of Pentecost), beaches and active volcanoes.
+Vanuatu is great for families, wreck diving and WWII relics, cultural discovery (the tribes of Tanna or the Land Divers of Pentecost), beaches, and active volcanoes.
 Here are the top 10 things to do in Vanuatu.

-Fiji: well geared for tourism, Fiji’s 100+ inhabited islands cater to backpackers, luxury travelers and everything in between.
-Locals are friendly, prices are reasonable and there’s anything and everything to be found on the islands.
+Fiji: well geared for tourism, Fiji’s 100+ inhabited islands cater to backpackers, luxury travelers, and everything in between.
+Locals are friendly, prices are reasonable, and there’s anything and everything to be found on the islands.
 Fiji is to the South Pacific what Thailand is for Southeast Asia: with accessibility and variety come the masses.
-This doesn’t mean you can’t ‘get lost’ in Fiji but it’s not the lucrative badge that it used to be.
-If you’re backpacking in Australia or New Zealand and seeking a tropical escape – look no further.
+This doesn’t mean you can’t ‘get lost’ in Fiji, but it’s not the lucrative badge it used to be.
+So if you’re backpacking in Australia or New Zealand and seeking a tropical escape – look no further.

-American Samoa: challenging to get to and not that frequented by non American tourists, American Samoa is a very strange blend of US influence with traditional Samoan culture.
-Thanks to the National Park of American Samoa the territory’s pristine nature can be independently explored on memorable hikes.
+American Samoa: challenging to get to and not that frequented by non-American tourists, American Samoa is an extraordinary blend of US influence with traditional Samoan culture.
+Thanks to the National Park of American Samoa, the territory’s pristine nature can be independently explored on memorable hikes.
 If you do make it out here, put in a little extra effort and be one of the lucky few to visit Ofu Island – home to one of the most beautiful beaches in the world.
-Here’s a 10 day sample itinerary for American Samoa.
+Here’s a 10-day sample itinerary for American Samoa.

-Tonga: the only Pacific island nation never to be colonized, Tonga is not as developed as some of its neighbors (partially because there’s no ex colonial power to fund it).
-It’s an off the beaten track destination that’s great for swimming with Humpback whales (June-October), tropical beaches and for getting lost.
-I had to choose between Tonga and the Cook Islands, and chose the latter since it is connected to French Polynesia and I was traveling outside the whale season.
+Tonga: the only Pacific island nation never to be colonized, Tonga is not as developed as some of its neighbors (partially because there’s no ex-colonial power to fund it).
+It’s an off-the-beaten-track destination that’s great for swimming with Humpback whales (June-October), tropical beaches, and getting lost.
+I had to choose between Tonga and the Cook Islands and chose the latter since it is connected to French Polynesia and I was traveling outside the whale season.

-Cook Islands: somewhat independent from New Zealand but somewhat not – visiting ‘the Cooks’ is limited to its more accessible southern group of islands, mainly: Rarotonga, Aitutaki and Atiu.
-Rarotonga is a compact island with a wide range of accommodations catering to any budget, hiking, water sports, diving, beaches, markets and Polynesian ‘island night’ show that are not to be missed.
+Cook Islands: somewhat independent from New Zealand but partly not – visiting ‘the Cooks’ is limited to its more accessible southern group of islands, mainly: Rarotonga, Aitutaki, and Atiu.
+Rarotonga is a compact island with a wide range of accommodations catering to any budget, hiking, water sports, diving, beaches, markets, and Polynesian ‘island nights’ that are not to be missed.
 Aitutaki is perhaps home to the most beautiful lagoon in the Pacific and where life slowly meanders in first gear.
-Atiu is slowly developing for tourism, home to a maze of caves and traditional villages.
+Atiu is gradually developing for tourism, home to a maze of caves and traditional villages.
 Have a look at the top 10 things to do in the Cook Islands.

-French Polynesia: the best of the best without a doubt!
-By far the most diverse, impressive and easiest destination to get around.
-Though it is not a budget destination, the islands cater to a whole lot more than just luxury travelers.
-Its three most visited archipelagos are: the Society Islands (great for beaches, lagoons, hikes, snorkeling, island vibe), the Tuamotu Atolls (world class scuba diving) and the Marquesas Islands (a dream destination for nature and history lovers).
+French Polynesia: the best of the best, without a doubt!
+By far the most diverse, impressive, and easiest destination to get around.
+Though it is not a budget destination, the islands cater to more than just luxury travelers.
+Its three most visited archipelagos are the Society Islands (great for beaches, lagoons, hikes, snorkeling, and island vibe), the Tuamotu Atolls (world-class scuba diving), and the Marquesas Islands (a dream destination for nature and history lovers).
 Have a look at the top 10 islands in French Polynesia and decide for yourself.

 Easter Island: famous for the strange Moai statues scattered across this distant island, Easter Island is reached via direct flights from Chile and French Polynesia.